-It’s been a while since I was last in India, and in my home in the United States I make do with the next best thing I can find: canned mango pulp from the Indian grocery store.
-It works really well in baked goods, like my Mango Cupcakes and Mango Cheesecake.
-And in this pie.
+It's been a while since I was last in India, and in my home in the United States I make do with the next best thing I can find: canned mango pulp from the Indian grocery store.
+It works really well in baked goods, like my Vegan Mango Cupcakes and Vegan Mango Cheesecake And in this pie.

 This was the pie I made for Thanksgiving because I wanted something a little different and also something I knew my family would love.
 The filling, with a smooth texture that melts in the mouth and the flavor of the popular Indian sweet dish, Aamras, is, quite simply, quite divine.
 I use some vegan cream cheese in the filling to make it extra delicious, and the one spice that goes beautifully with mangoes: cardamom.